 Where there is evidence of bad faith, Long Term Disability lawyers will advance claims for punitive damages.
 When there has been financial or mental distress as a result of the denial, aggravated damages are claimed.
 When these claims are properly advanced, the insurer is forced to reconsider the denial, which often leads to a fair settlement.

-Contact Michael Jordan, Long Term Disability lawyer, for a free assessment of your claim.
-Michael has offices in Toronto, Ottawa, and London, and represents clients across all of Ontario.
+Contact Michael Jordan, long term disability lawyer, for a free assessment of your claim.